 Temporary residential occupancy of a recreational vehicle on your property may be permitted in certain circumstances in the Comox Valley.
 For example, you are permitted to stay in a recreational vehicle while building a main residential home on the same lot.
 See the Comox Valley Zoning Bylaw to view the specific conditions.
 In rural zones, there are specified days for how long someone may “camp” on their property in a recreational vehicle.
 Campgrounds on your property for commercial use are only permitted within Tourist Commercial zones.

-The approving authority for all subdivisions in the Comox Valley Regional District (CVRD) outside of municipal boundaries is the Ministry of Transportation and Infrastructure (MoTI).
-The MoTI refers subdivision applications to the CVRD as a referral agency.
+The approving authority for all subdivisions in the Comox Valley Regional District (CVRD), outside of municipal boundaries, is the Ministry of Transportation and Infrastructure (MoTI).
+MoTI refers subdivision applications to the CVRD as a referral agency.
 Minimum lot size, road frontage, parkland dedication and servicing standards, among other things, are reviewed prior to the CVRD recommending the approval of any subdivisions to the MoTI.
+It is highly encouraged that you speak with a planner at the CVRD about the possibility of subdividing your property before submitting an application to MoTI.

 Street addresses, or house numbers, are assigned to properties at the building permit stage.
 Once a building permit to construct on a vacant property is obtained, a street address will be assigned and tied into the Emergency 911 system.

-Some Zoning Bylaws of the Comox Valley Regional District permit an accessory structure of a limited size to be constructed before the principal structure.
+Some Zoning Bylaw provisions permit an accessory structure of a limited size to be constructed before the principal structure.
 If the property owner wishes to construct an accessory building where no principal use is carried out, the accessory building may be constructed on a lot provided the building is no greater than 90 square metres (968.8 square feet) in total floor area and is used solely by the owner of the same lot for the storage of personal effects.

 You may live in an existing single-family dwelling during the construction of a new single-family dwelling where the maximum number of dwellings exists.
 To do so, there are three main requirements that are required to be fulfilled: